nampallyharish4/Codeclause-Internship-Task-1/README.md

 **Overview**

-This project provides a GUI to generator passwords that creates strong and random passwords to enhance online security.
+This project provides a Graphical User Interface that creates strong and random passwords to enhance online security.

 **Technologies used**